 The Car Connection Jaguar E-Pace Overview

-MORE: Read our preview of the 2018 Jaguar E-Pace
+MORE: Read our review of the 2022 Jaguar E-Pace

 The E-Pace renders some of the cues of Jag's bigger SUV on a shorter body, though the two are built on different architectures.
 The E-Pace has a similar tall front end, a mesh grille flanked by two large air intakes and one thin wide one, and angled LED running lights that underscore its headlights.
 A deep recess is sculpted into the lower half of its door panels, while the rear fenders arch from the midpoint of the rear doors.
 Fender vents and a cat-eyed rear side window match up with a steeply raked roofline and a slim band of angled LED taillights.
 The roof can be painted black, or fitted with panoramic glass.

 The interior of the E-Pace cribs the cockpit-style layout from the F-Type sports car.
 The center stack of controls angles toward the driver, with a built-in grab handle that walls it off from the passenger.
 Round climate controls live below a wide touchscreen and above the automatic shift lever.
 The dash wears stitched material for a neat, finished appearance.

 A 2.0-liter turbocharged inline-4 powers the new 4,175-pound E-Pace.
 In base specification, it's rated at 246 horsepower and 269 pound-feet of torque.
 The uprated version spins out 296 hp and 295 lb-ft of torque.
 Both are part of Jaguar's in-house Ingenium engine family, and sport direct fuel injection, and twin-scroll and variable-geometry turbochargers.
 Jaguar promises the lower-output model will hit 60 mph in 7.0 seconds, while the uprated version will shave that number down to 6.6 seconds.